davidstutz/kohana-red/guide/red/usage.md

 	// Logout the current logged in user.
 	Red::instance()->logout();

-Additionally the current session canbe destroyed by setting a flag:
+Additionally the current session can be destroyed by setting a flag:

 	// Additionally destroy the session.
 	Red::instance()->logout(TRUE);